 The robot does the surgery without human intervention, hence, preventing faults brought by human error.
 Due to the tiny space inside the mouth and areas that are difficult to see, oral surgery is usually complicated to administer.

-Robots have increased their visibility in Dentistry by assisting dentists with various dental procedures, including root canal procedures and orthodontic treatments.
+Robotics in dentistry has increased their visibility by assisting dentists with various dental procedures, including root canal procedures and orthodontic treatments.
 Robots have also aided students in their dental training.